WycliffeAssociates/btt-recorder-docs/docs/recording.rst

 3. Use the + and – signs to correct the chapter or verse/chunk number.

-4. Tap the microphone icon.
+4. Tap the Microphone icon.
 (See more `detailed instructions <https://btt-recorder.readthedocs.io/en/latest/recording.html#detailed-instructions-for-the-recording-window>`_ for recording below.)

 5. Record the verse or chunk.

 6. Tap the Pause icon (2 vertical lines) when done saying the verse/chunk (the Pause icon replaces the Play icon).

-7. Tap the Check icon in the bottom blue bar.
+7. Tap the Checkmark icon in the bottom blue bar.

 8. Edit and rate the recording.
 See `Rate the Target Language Recording <https://btt-recorder.readthedocs.io/en/latest/editing3.html#rate-the-target-language-recording>`_